sergioh213/salary-match-app/README.md

-# my-testing-setup
+# Sennder Coding Challenge

-> A Vue.js project
+> A Vue.js project for Sennder.

+A quick app to check whether there is a match between employee minimum expected salary and employer maximum offer.
+With a weather API (because why not).

 ## Build Setup